rtrouton/First-Boot-Package-Install/README.txt

 LaunchAgent - Available in launchd_items/LaunchAgents as com.company.LoginLog.plist

-LoginLog application - Available in loginlog_application as LoginLog.zip
+LoginLog application - Available in loginlog_application as LoginLog-1.1.dmg

 Scripts - Both the installer postflight and firstbootpackageinstall.sh are available in the following directories: